 Marine hermit crabs forge symbiotic relationships with sea anemones.
-Anemones ward off predators with stinging tentacles in exchange for a share of a hermit crab’s food.
+Anemones ward off predators with stinging tentacles in exchange for a share of the hermit crabs’ food.

 Are Wild Hermit Crabs at Risk from Predators?

-For hermit crabs, danger is all around them.
-Why are hermit crabs vulnerable to predators?
-Simply because they are small and comparatively docile.
+For hermit crabs, dangers are all around them, as they’re small and comparatively docile.
 Hermit crabs are seen as an easy target by many larger species.

-Even then, hermit crabs will not wander the beach with abandon.
-If you spot a hermit crab in the wild, it is out for a reason.
-Usually, it will be looking for food a new shell.
+Even then, hermit crabs won’t wander the beach with abandon.
+If you see a hermit crab in the wild, it’s exploring for a reason.
+Usually, it’ll be looking for food, water, or perhaps a new shell.

 How Do Hermit Crabs Detect Predators?